Hiraeth11/capstone/README.md

 ## Motivation

-Final Project in the Udacity Full Stack Developer Nanodegree Program
+This is my Final Project in the Udacity Full Stack Developer Nanodegree Program

-This project combines all the skills learned for the course include:
+It combines all the skills learned from the course.

+These Skills consist of:
+- SQL and Data Modelling of the Web
+    - using SQLAlchemy to perform CRUD Operations and create relational database models
+- API Development and Documentation
+- Identity and Access Management
+    - Implementing Role Based Access Control with Auth0 and JWT Tokens
+- Server Deployment by deploying the application to Heroku

 #### URL of Application

-This application is deployed to heroku at
+This application is deployed to heroku at https://full-stack-developer-capstone.herokuapp.com/

 #### Instructions to set up authentication